2024-2025 registration opens

 - West Linn-Wilsonville School District "Welcome to Preschool" Handbook

 - Clackamas Educational Service District - Early Childhood Education Services

-Information on specialized services available for infants, toddlers, and preschoolers determined eligible through an evaluation process.
+Information on specialized services available for infants, toddlers, and preschoolers who are determined eligible through an evaluation process.

 - Oregon Department of Education, Oregon Head Start Prekindergarten Programs